Antibiotics, usage & over-use

 Introduction

-In recent times, the use of antibiotics has become commonplace among fanciers, but is it a good thing or a bad thing?.
-In this article, I will discuss why they are a good thing, a bad thing, who most likely over-uses them, who uses them and who does not use them.
+In recent years, the use of antibiotics has become increasingly common among bird fanciers, but is it a good thing or a bad thing?
+In this article, I explore both sides of antibiotic use, who tends to rely on them most, and who chooses to avoid them altogether.

-Without making myself sound old, back in the good old days, we had way fewer antibiotics and relied on natural remedies or sulfa drugs to help cure our sick birds.
-Today, natural remedies seem far less common as people opt for man-made antibiotics.
-I must admit, I too have become guilty of the latter.
-In my honest opinion, natural remedies are often much more effective and less destructive than man-made antibiotics.
+Without sounding old-fashioned, in years gone by, we had far fewer antibiotics available and instead relied on natural remedies or sulfa-based treatments to help cure sick birds.
+Today, natural remedies are used far less frequently, with many keepers opting for man-made antibiotics instead.
+I must admit, I have been guilty of this myself.
+In my experience, natural remedies are often more effective and considerably less destructive than synthetic antibiotics.

 What to use

 Most antibiotics are pretty expensive, have a short lifespan and must be used once mixed, so making sure you are using the right one for the right job is also important.
 If an avian vet has prescribed drugs for your bird, then you 'must' follow the given directions as stated.
-Antibiotics can not be messed about with, if you miss just one dosage or a day, then you will need to start all over again at the beginning.
+Antibiotics cannot be messed with; if you miss just one dose, you may need to start the treatment all over again.

 When to use